Women in art

 Felt is one of the oldest methods of creating and processing tissue fabric.
 Felt can be used to make carpets, rugs, clothes, hats, shoes, Georgian traditional chokha and burka.
 Historically, felt processing reflected family traditions and folk handcrafting and was very laborious.
 Nowadays, felt culture is still admired and it is a legacy of Georgian folk art.

 Kakhetian Shoti is a Georgian bread - one of those unforgettable flavors associated with the Georgian table.
 Skilled bakers will teach you how to put the dough in a hot clay tone (big baking boiler) and how to bake Kakhetian Shoti bread.

 Wine and grapes are one of the strongest symbols of Georgia.
-Picking the grapes with your hands, then standing in the wine extractor (in Georgian “Satsnakhelil”) and pressing the grapes, will be a big pleasure.
-You will never forget Churchkhela making process - nut bead, immersed in the badagi (thick grape juice), taste - impossible to forget.
+Picking the grapes with your hands, then standing in the wine extractor (“Satsnakhelil” in Georgian ) and pressing the grapes, is a pleasurable experience.
+You will never forget the churchkhela-making process - nuts threaded with string, immersed in badagi (thick grape juice), with a taste that's impossible to forget.

-CZECH REPUBLIC AMBASSADOR AND MINISTRY OF HEALTH AND SOCIAL AFFAIRS VISITED OUR SOCIAL ENTERPRISE
+CZECH REPUBLIC AMBASSADOR AND MINISTRY OF HEALTH AND SOCIAL AFFAIRS VISITS OUR SOCIAL ENTERPRISE

-one of our costumer's review about our workshop ჩვენი ერთ-ერთი მომხმარებლის მიმოხილვა ვორქშოპის შესახებ
+Participant review of our workshop ჩვენი ერთ-ერთი მომხმარებლის მიმოხილვა ვორქშოპის შესახებ

 So earlier this year, I took an enamel class at the Embassy and wrote about it here.
 Sometime late spring, the CLO office (which coordinated the class), switched to an organization from the Tserovani IDP settlement.